techidaily/site-win11-tips/source/_posts/guide-to-printer-settings-the-easy-way-in-win11-max-50-chars.md

  In File Explorer, there is an address bar that you can use to launch Windows tools.
 Follow these steps to open Print Management:

 1. Press the**Win + Q** shortcut on your keyboard.
 2. Type**“File Explorer”** in the search bar, and press the**Enter** key.
-You can see our guide to[open Windows File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) for other methods.
+You can see our guide to [open Windows File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) for other methods.
 3. In File Explorer, browse to the following location:**C:\\Windows\\System32** .
 4. On the following page, use the search bar next to the address bar to find "printmanagement.msc".
 ![Open Print Management Using File Explorer](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Open-Print-Management-Using-File-Explorer.jpg)